wpilibsuite/styleguide/README.md

 Generated files should not be modified; if they are, `format.py` will emit warnings.

 Config groups may be empty, but may not be omitted.
 Directory separators must be "/", not "\".
 During processing, they will be replaced internally with an os.sep that is automatically escaped for regexes.

+The groups `includeRelated`, `includeCSys`, `includeCppSys`, `includeOtherLibs`, and `includeProject` correspond to the header groups in the style guide.
+If a header name matches a regex in one of the groups, it overrides the default ordering and is placed in the corresponding group.
+The groups of regexes are checked in order of include group precedence.

 ### .styleguide-license